 God wants them to do to their fellows.

-my knees but with my work.
+life; not on my knees but with my work.
 My prayer is to lift women to equality

 with men.
 Work and worship are one with me.
-I know there is no God of the universe
+I know there is no God of the

-God wants them to do because I notice it always coincides with their own
+so well what God wants them to do because I notice it always coincides

 William Archer (1856-1924)